Marella Celebration

 Review of Marella Celebration

-The 1984-built/2022-scrapped Marella Celebration cruise ship (formerly "Thomson Celebration") was a leased vessel whose last owner was HAL-Holland America Line (subsidiary of Carnival Corporation).
-The ship was built as MS Noordam and between 2005-2021 was operated (under a long-term charter) by the UK-based company Thomson Cruises/now Marella Cruises).
+The 1984-built/2022-scrapped Marella Celebration cruise ship (formerly "Thomson Celebration") was a leased vessel, last owned by HAL-Holland America Line (a subsidiary of Carnival Corporation).
+Originally built as MS Noordam, she was operated between 2005-2021 under long-term charter by the UK-based company Thomson Cruises (now Marella Cruises).

-Marella Celebration's AIS reported for the last time on July 20, 2020 (at 7:42 UTC) showing the boat en route to Port Eleusis/Elefsina.
-The last shipowner was ROTA SHIPPING INC (Turkey).
+Marella Celebration's AIS last reported on July 20, 2020 (at 7:42 UTC), showing the vessel en route to Port Eleusis/Elefsina.
+The final shipowner was ROTA SHIPPING INC (Turkey).

 For Marella, the vessel (IMO number 8027298) was Malta-flagged (MMSI 249544000) and registered in Valletta.